 There’s something so magical about Lake Champlain, Vermont, and the tiny towns that line its shores.
 Take a boat ride from the Lake Champlain Maritime Museum in Vergennes; build a toy bear at the Vermont Teddy Bear Company in Shelburne; go for a hike at Mt.
 Philo State Park in Charlotte; visit Lake Champlain’s inhabitants at the ECHO Leahy Center in Burlington; and indulge in fresh maple creemees at Allenholm Farm in South Hero.

-Perhaps the best highlight of a visit to Lake Champlain are the area’s lakeside resorts that harken to the vacations of yesteryear, with inclusive packages that cover family meals and activities — including plenty of water sports.
+Perhaps the best highlight of a visit to Lake Champlain is the area’s lakeside resorts that harken to the vacations of yesteryear, with inclusive packages that cover family meals and activities—including plenty of water sports.

 Recommended Hotel: Tyler Place Family Resort